-- 6 ounces cold butter cut into small pieces
+- 6 ounces cold butter, cut into small pieces

-Mix together dry ingredients by spinning in the food processor for 30 seconds.
+- Mix together dry ingredients by spinning in the food processor for 30 seconds.

-Pulse the cold butter into the dry ingredients until mealy.
+- Pulse the cold butter into the dry ingredients until mealy.

-Add wet ingredients until dough comes together in a ball.
+- Add wet ingredients until dough comes together in a ball.

-Let the dough rest, wrapped in plastic wrap, for 30 minutes before use.
+- Let the dough rest, wrapped in plastic wrap, for 30 minutes before use.

-Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees.
 Pull dough out to temper for a few minutes before rolling out.
 Flour your counter well and rolling pin as well.
 Divide dough in half.
-Roll half of the dough out into a circle and place into pie dish.
+Roll half of the dough out into a circle and place into the pie dish.

 If you use a deep pie dish, like I do, I would double the amount of apple pie filling you use to make this pie.
 If you are using a regular pie dish, follow the recipe.